Embedded database

-Note: The term “embedded” can sometimes be used to refer to the use on embedded devices (as opposed to the definition given above).
-However, only a tiny subset of embedded database products are used in real-time embedded systems such as telecommunications switches and consumer electronics.
-(See mobile database for small-footprint databases that could be used on embedded devices.)
+The term “embedded” is sometimes used to refer to use on embedded devices (as opposed to the definition given above).
+However, only a small subset of embedded database systems are used in real-time embedded systems such as telecommunications switches and consumer electronics.
+(See mobile database for small-footprint databases that can be used on embedded devices.)

 Implementations

 Major embedded database products include, in alphabetical order: